Musicals101.com

 b.
 Apr.
 24, 1905 (New York City) - d.
 Aug.
 4, 1966 (NYC)

-A dancer at the Metropolitan Opera and later with her own company, Tamiris made her Broadway debut staging the dances for Up in Central Park (1945).
-Her choreography captured the spirit of a lost era, including a memorable Currier & Ives-inspired ice skating party.
-Now in high demand, her choreography was seen in a hit revival of Show Boat (1946) and the long-running Annie Get Your Gun (1946).
+A dancer at the Metropolitan Opera, Tamiris played an integral role in establishing the Federal Dance Project under the WPA.
+She made her Broadway debut staging the dances for Up in Central Park (1945), including a memorable Currier & Ives-inspired ice skating party.
+Suddenly in demand, her choreography was seen in a hit revival of Show Boat (1946) and the long-running original production of Annie Get Your Gun (1946).
+She would usually be at her best creating dances to fit historic or exotic settings.

 Tanner, James Tolman